pippinbarr/cart253-2019/modules/tools-committing/tools-committing.md

 ## In this module

-- The version control workflow
+- Remembering the version control workflow
 - Committing and commit messages

 ---

 ## The version control workflow

 1. You __make some changes to your project in your local folder__.
-Something like an hour's work, say, reaching some sort of defined goal perhaps.
+Reaching some sort of defined goal perhaps, getting something specific working.
 --

-2. You __commit your changes to the local repository__ using GitHub Desktop.
+2. You __write a descriptive message__ and then __commit your changes to the local repository__ using GitHub Desktop.
 This stores this newest version of the project in the repository.
 --

 3. You __push your changes to the remote repository__ on github.com using GitHub Desktop.
 This makes sure your newest version is also safe in the "cloud".